 - Default mobile view (Pro only): When Events Calendar Pro is activated, the view selected here will show on your calendar’s initial load when on mobile devices.
 If you do not specify a view here, it will use the value of the above “Default view” option.

 - Month View events per day: Controls the number of events listed on each day in Month View.
 If there are additional events on that day there will be a link to view all events on that day.
 Showing more events can affect load time, so be sure to review our article on performance considerations.
+Note, that multi-day and all-day events are not included in this number.

 - Number of events to show per page: Defines the number of events showing on each page.
 This applies to most list-style views: List, Photo, Map, Summary, Venue, and Organizer views.
 Other events are accessible from Previous/Next Events nav links.
 Note that this does not apply to Day View, which always shows all events on that day regardless.